Azure/aks-engine/docs/topics/upgrade.md

 ### Cluster-autoscaler + Availability Set

 We don't recommend using `aks-engine upgrade` on clusters that have Availability Set (non-VMSS) agent pools `cluster-autoscaler` at this time.

-### Cluster-autoscaler + Dynamic Agent Pools

-If you manually add/remove agent pools on your `aks-engine`-created cluster over time, we don't recommend using `aks-engine upgrade` at this time.